Caps of the Soviet Army

 While at first glance they may appear to be completely different, this and the previous cap serve the same role - "everyday" duty cap for Army generals.
 However, this 1981-dated service cap now proudly carries the unique band embroidery authorized on such caps as of 1980 - following the abolition of the gray walking out cap which had similar band embroidery.
 Nevertheless, the wire embroidery on the service cap differs in that the wreath surrounding the cockade only has 8 leaves - vice the 14 seen on the earlier gray cap.
 The rest of the cap is standard M69 - black velvet and red identifying the arm of the wearer, M55 all-gilt cockade, gilt plastic general-officer buttons, gold filigree cords and black fiberboard visor.
 Scarce

 Either shape is completely authentic and usage varied from batch to batch, even in the same factory in the same year.
+Please see my book: Soviet Uniform Visor Cap Markings for more information.

-Red was selected as the piping color shared by all ground forces' officers - the only other color authorized being azure for Air Force and Airborne generals.
+Red was selected as the piping color shared by all ground forces' officers; the only other authorized color being azure for Air Force and Airborne generals.
 The two sets of pictures shown here illustrate the most common

 variations seen on these caps (dated 1970 on the left and dated 1982 on the right).
 Both are overall khaki - band and crown.
 However, the older cap on the left has a black painted double-rimmed fiberboard visor while the other has a green painted single-rimmed one.